shift7-ch/katta-docs/docs/setup/SERVER_SETUP.md

 ### Setup AWS: static storage profile

+Uploads a static storage profile to Katta Server (requires the `admin` role). _Static Storage Access Mode_ needs no OIDC provider or
+IAM roles — S3 is reached with long-lived access keys that the vault creator supplies when creating the vault.
+Use this for an existing bucket, or when STS is not an option. `--region`/`--regions` and `--bucketPrefix` have the same meaning as for the STS profile.
+The command prints the created profile as JSON.

 ```bash
 katta "storageprofile" "aws" "static" "--hubUrl" "${HUB_URL}" "--name" "AWS S3 Static" "--region" "eu-west-1" "--regions" "eu-west-1" "--regions" "eu-west-2" "--regions" "eu-west-3"
 #Please login on ${AUTH_URL}?code_challenge=kD0HEjaJ-epu_GN7-Pf6NE6f7EDvTl1vvt77cFulssM&code_challenge_method=S256&client_id=cryptomator&state=DgHh0TPhlQtge0gb&response_type=code&redirect_uri=http%3A%2F%2F127.0.0.1%3A65298%2F_joIZopLjbkANf-F